webbddev/review-page/README.md

 ##### General Information

-- Purpose of the project is to train myself on using useState, manipulating data (an array of objects) and implementing Icon show/hide functionality
+- Purpose of the project is to train myself on using useState and manipulating local data

 ![](public/My%20Video.gif)